 27. Get cultured

 You might not come to Grenoble expecting to find a good museum, but you’d be wrong.
-The Musee de Grenoble is much bigger than it looks from the outside and has some really great exhibitions.
-There’s paintings, sculpture and even some Egyptian artefacts.
+The Musee de Grenoble is one of the best museums in Grenoble.
+It’s much bigger than it looks from the outside and has some really great exhibitions.
+There are paintings, sculpture and even some Egyptian artefacts.

-You could easily spend a few hours exploring the galleries here.
-There’s also a sculpture garden included with admission too.
+You could easily spend a few hours exploring the galleries here and there’s a sculpture garden included with admission too.

-Prices for adults range from 5 – 8€, depending on exhibition.
+Prices for adults range from 5 – 8€, depending on the exhibition.